camunda/camunda-docs-static/get-started/content/spring/service-task.md

 {{< img src="../img/service-task.png" >}}

 Referencing a Spring Bean from a BPMN 2.0 Service Task is simple.
-As shown in the screenshot to the left, we have to select the service task in the Camunda Modeler and provide an expression in the *Expression Delegate* Field.
-We type `${calculateInterestService}`.
+As shown in the screenshot above, we have to select the service task in the Camunda Modeler and provide an expression.
+Set *Implementation Type* to *Delegate Expression* and type `${calculateInterestService}` in the *Delegate Expression* field.
+Again, save the model and refresh the Eclipse project.

 Finally, we add the Java class implementing the `JavaDelegate` interface.